 - If you do not have a cost/price, set the price for the question above at the price you find for items of similar complexity on Amazon or other online site.

-- If you get 50% or more checking off "Today" and "Soon", you have reason to feel encouraged.
+- If you get 50% or more checking off "Today" and "Probably", you have reason to feel encouraged.
 If less than 50%, you will want to take a closer look and maybe reconsider (note that these answers are a guideline to possible success, not a forecast of sales).

 The questions will be asked in response to a presentation.
 For most products this is another reason to favor online surveys over face to face.
 Most products are sold via Internet or in a package on a store shelf; the product must sell itself without a salesperson making the pitch and doing a demo.
 Thus, an online presentation more closely matches the reality of how the product will be sold and will generate better data than a face to face survey.
 That said, making an effective online presentation is hard.
 It needs to be short and easy to understand.
 Simple looking things are harder to create than complex ones.
 We favor short videos (1-2 minutes) over static sales/sheets.
 But there is a lot of validity to making the presentation in the format of a listing on Amazon.
 Again, just as in creating and running the survey itself, a good presentation is hard for inventors to do on their own and professional help can be a good investment.